-Add beans and flax meal: Once quinoa is done, remove the cover and stir in the mashed white beans and flax meal, mixing well.
+Add beans and flax meal: Once quinoa is done, remove the cover and stir in the mashed white beans, flax meal, and lemon juice, mix well.
 Let the mixture cool for 10 – 15 minutes.
 Taste for flavor – seasoning to taste with salt, pepper, and other spices.

 Divide and make your patties: I like to pat my mixture into the bowl a little and divide it with a knife into 4 sections, making a plus sign if you will.
 Take each section and pack it tightly into a ball in the palm of your hands.
 Flatten with your palms and place on a hard surface.
 Cup the edges with your palm, tighten them in a bit, and squeeze together any cracks that have formed.
 Flatten the top to the desired size.
 Mine were about 1/2 inch thick with a 3 1/2 – 4 inch diameter.